jdewald/go-ipoe/README.md

 the only external system you can talk to is an email provider.
 Or, you just want to do something whacky.

-This effectively creates a Virtual Private Network (VPN) where the "Layer 2" is actual email.
+This effectively creates a tunnel where the "Layer 2" is actual email.

 ## Architecture